 - Ensured that Statkraft's risk management and internal control are carried out, documented, monitored and followed up in a prudent manner

-Statkraft's overall control system, "The Statkraft Way", defines the Group's ground rules and ensures a sound control environment for fulfilling the management's goals and intentions.
+Statkraft's management system, "The Statkraft Way", defines the Group's ground rules and ensures a sound control environment for fulfilling the management's goals and intentions.
 This management system has been certified in accordance with the ISO standards for quality management systems and environmental management systems (ISO 9001:2008 and ISO 14001:2004).